sul-dlss/rialto-airflow/README.md

 ### Google Drive Setup

 1. Find the Google Drive folder you want Airflow to be able to access.
+We are using folders called "Airflow-XXX" (for the various environments) within the "RIALTO Core Team" shared Google drive.
-2. Click the sharing setup in Google Drive.
+2. Click the sharing setup in Google Drive for the folder.
-3. Copy the full email address of the GCP Service account (e.g. rialto-google-drive-test@sul-ai-sandbox.iam.gserviceaccount.com) and share the Google Drive folder with that user, providing "Admin" access.
+3. Copy the full email address of the GCP Service account (e.g.  rialto-airflow-integration@sul-rialto.iam.gserviceaccount.com) and share the Google Drive folder with that user, providing "Admin" or "Content Manager" access.
 Save.

-Whew.
-You did it.
+4. Note that google drive ID of the shared folder by opening the folder in Google Drive, and looking at the URL... it will contain the ID (e.g. https://drive.google.com/drive/u/1/folders/THIS_IS_THE_GOOGLE_DRIVE_FOLDER_ID)  This ID will be set in Vault, and then picked up as an environment variable by Puppet.
+For local development, you can use the "Airflow-Dev" shared folder or any folder of your choosing (with correct permissions), as long as you correctly configured the folder ID in your local .env file.
+5. For accessing a Google Sheet, you will need to setup a new sheet, share it in the same as the folder in step #3 above, note the ID of the sheet as described in step #4 above, and then use this sheet ID either directly in the code, or set it and reference it as a variable in the Airflow UI, or similarly in Vault/Puppet as is done for the shared Google drive.